-9. Pursuant to rule 40.51 of the Federal Court Rules 2011 (Cth), an interlocutory order that the maximum costs as between party and party that may be recovered in the proceeding is \$10.

-10. Pursuant to s 16(3)(a) of the Administrative Decision (Judicial Review) Act 1977 (Cth) (ADJR), orders that the Respondent make a decision on each of the Long Term Outstanding IC Review Applications within 30 days, or such alternate timeframe as the court deems appropriate.
+- 9. Pursuant to rule 40.51 of the Federal Court Rules 2011 (Cth), an interlocutory order that the maximum costs as between party and party that may be recovered in the proceeding is \$10. - 10.
+Pursuant to s 16(3)(a) of the Administrative Decision (Judicial Review) Act 1977 (Cth) (ADJR), orders that the Respondent make a decision on each of the Long Term Outstanding IC Review Applications which were lodged with the respondent 6 months or more prior to 1 September 2021 (see Appendix A to Amended Originating Application) within 30 days, or such alternate timeframe as the court deems appropriate. - 11.
+Further and in the alternative, pursuant to s 16(3)(b) of the Administrative Decision (Judicial Review) Act 1977 (Cth) (ADJR), an order declaring that the delay in the Respondent processing the IC Review Applications which were lodged 6 months or more prior to 1 September 2021 (see Appendix A to Amended Originating Application) is contrary to the interests of the administration of the Freedom of Information Act 1982 (Cth). - 12.
+Further, pursuant to s 16(3)(b) of the Administrative Decision (Judicial Review) Act 1977 (Cth)

+(ADJR), an order declaring that the delay in the Respondent considering each of the IC

+Review Applications which were lodged less than 6 months prior to 1 September 2021 (see

+Appendix A to Amended Originating Application) is contrary to the interests of the administration of the Freedom of Information Act 1982 (Cth).